Pentagon Plans Major Shift in Warfare Strategy for 2030

 Key Capability Areas

-Several capability areas are receiving concentrated investment and attention as the military prepares for future challenges.
+Several capability areas are receiving concentrated investment as the military prepares for future challenges.

 Artificial intelligence and robotics concept